A hybrid model for the population dynamics of periodical cicadas: Introduction

 We develop a nonlinear Leslie matrix model of the dynamics of periodical cicadas with a finite number, $q$ of age classes.
 To make the analysis tractable, we consider the model in the limit of large $q$ and approximate the Leslie matrix model by a hybrid model in which juveniles evolve in continuous time but adult reproduction is a discrete event (See Chap.
 10 of Ref.\ \cite{Deroos2013}).
 The hybrid model allows us to replace high-dimensional matrix multiplication in the Leslie matrix model by much simpler differential equation(s).
-Within this hybrid approximation we study three types of equilibria: single-brood equilibria, two-brood equilibria and all-brood equilibria.
-Single-brood equilibria are typically found in nature and, indeed, we show that the multiple-brood equilibria studied here are never stable.
-We conjecture that the only stable state of our model is the single-brood equilibrium.
-A stability analysis of the solutions to this model allows us to identify conditions under which the brood positively exists.
+Within the hybrid model we first prove the general result that the only stable equilibrium is the singe-brood equilibrium.
+We then analyze in detail three equilibria: the stable single-brood equilibrium, the unstable two-brood equilibrium and the unstable all-brood equilibrium.
+An analysis of the solutions allows us to identify conditions under which these equilibria exist.
 Finally, we numerically compare our findings to simulations of the model with a finite number of age classes.